-8.0 Be Clean Strategy
+7.0 Be Clean Strategy

-- 8.1 The Be Clean element of the hierarchy refers to supplying energy in a clean manner.
-This encompasses the use of energy efficient heating sources (such as heat pumps), decentralised energy and heat networks and the consideration of Combined Heat and Power. - 8.2 Policy DMEI 3 of the Hillingdon Local Plan Part 2 'Decentralised Energy' states that all major developments are required to be designed to be able to connect to a Decentralised Energy Network.
-The policy also states that major developments located within 500m of an existing DEN are required to connect to that network and those located within the same distance of a planned future DEN will be required to provide a means to connect to that network. - 8.3 The site does not sit within 500m of any existing or proposed decentralized energy or heating networks (as shown on the map below), but it is proposed that in accordance with Policy DMEI 3 the site is designed to allow connection to any future DENs. - 8.4 Due to the relatively small scale of the proposal, CHP is also not a viable solution.
-London Plan guidance suggests that CHP is most suitable for developments of at least 500 units. - 8.5 As there are currently no existing opportunities to connect to a heat network, and CHP is not suitable here, no changes have been made at the Be Clean stage.
+- 7.1 The Be Clean element of the hierarchy refers to supplying energy in a clean manner.
+This encompasses the use of energy efficient heating sources (such as heat pumps), decentralised energy and heat networks and the consideration of Combined Heat and Power. - 7.2 The site does not sit within 500m of any existing or proposed decentralized energy or heating networks (as shown on the map below). - 7.3 Due to the relatively small scale of the proposal, CHP is also not a viable solution.
+London Plan guidance suggests that CHP is most suitable for developments of at least 500 units. - 7.4 As there are currently no existing opportunities to connect to a heat network, and CHP is not suitable here, no changes have been made at the Be Clean stage.